25 Things You Need To Know About Red Light District Amsterdam

 Apparently the customers of the nursery don’t mind this, because it’s a popular one.
 Moreover, the daycare has been located next to window brothels for decades.
 A perfect example how this area – De Wallen – represents Dutch liberalism and open-mindedness.

-Hear More Amsterdam Facts!
+Learn More Amsterdam Facts!

 Become an Amsterdam connoisseur today!
 Download this Amsterdam app which includes an audio tour with fascinating stories of 22 experts.
 Hear real prostitutes, real police officers and real historians.
 Two hours of audio for just 5 euro.
 Listen to it at home or while exploring Amsterdam.
 Get the app and learn everything about Amsterdam now!